kubernetes-sigs/kueue/keps/1284-cluster-queue-stop/README.md

 <!-- /toc -->

 ## Summary
-Add setting in a ClusterQueue that an administrator is able to use in order to to pause new admissions and have the option to cancel current QuotaReservations and Evict admitted workloads.
+Add setting in a ClusterQueue that an administrator is able to use in order to pause new admissions and have the option to cancel current QuotaReservations and Evict admitted workloads.

 ## Motivation